CaoGitHubUser/PyCompatibility/README-dev_objective.md

 Available files to store the configuration are `Compat.json` and `pyproject.toml`

 ### Check command
-Run `Compat check` to run the check command.
+Run `Compat check INCLUDE` to run the check command.

 Flags available: